Decoupling multi-phase superconductivity from normal state ordering in CeRh$_2$As$_2$

-To conclude, using new higher quality crystals we refined the $T$-$H$ phase diagram of \CRA\ for field parallel to the $c$ axis.
-Our data unambiguously demonstrate that the QDW phase boundary does not meet the bicritical point located between the two SC phases and is therefore not responsible for the first order phase transition between SC1 and SC2.
-The $T_{0}(H)$ line intercepts the SC2 phase boundary at a tetracritical point near 6\,T. From the analysis of the phase boundary lines near the tetracritical point we deduce that there is a weak competing interaction between the SC and QDW order parameters.
-These conclusions leave us with two viable explanations for the origin of the transition between SC1 and SC2: the even-to-odd parity switching~\cite{khim2021,landaeta2022} or a change in magnetic ordering~\cite{machida2022}.
+To conclude, using new higher quality crystals we refined the $T$-$H$ phase diagram of \CRA\ for field parallel to the $c$ axis, and showed that the Phase I boundary unambiguously does not meet the bicritical point between the two SC phases and is therefore not responsible for the SC1-SC2 transition.
+The $T_{0}(H)$ line intercepts the SC2 phase boundary at a tetracritical point near 6\,T. Our analysis of the phase boundaries near the tetracritical point suggests a weak competing interaction between the SC and phase-I order parameters.
+These conclusions leave us with two viable explanations for the origin of the SC1-SC2 transition: the even-to-odd parity switching~\cite{khim2021,landaeta2022} or a change in magnetic ordering~\cite{machida2022}.
 Our results prompt a further study of the 6\,T tetracritical point, from which an additional phase boundary is expected to emerge.

 \makeatletter {S\arabic{equation}} {S\arabic{figure}}